lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 tags: js, interview-questions
 ---

-There's more than one way to skin a cat, and there's more than one way to accept optional parameters.
+There’s more than one way to skin a cat, and there’s more than one way to accept optional parameters.
 (Editors note: I do not condone skinning cats!)

 ## Object